MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-domains.md

 :::image type="content" source="../images/data-domains-03.png" alt-text="Source system-aligned domains" lightbox="../images/data-domains-03.png":::

 * Source system-aligned domains are aligned with source systems, where the data originates.
 These are typically transactional or operational systems.
-The goal must be to capture data directly from these golden source systems.
-Data products that originate from the providing domains should be read-optimized for intensive data consumption, so you want to facilitate your domains using standardized services for data transformation and sharing.
+The goal must be to capture data directly from these golden source systems. [data products](../data-landing-zone-data-products.md) that originate from the providing domains should be read-optimized for intensive data consumption, so you want to facilitate your domains using standardized services for data transformation and sharing.
 These services, including pre-configured container structures, enable your source-oriented domain teams to publish data more easily; it’s the path of least resistance to do the right thing with the benefit of minimal disruption and costs.

 #### Consumer-aligned domains